HowMuchDoINeed.co logo

 How to Calculate the Right Radiator Size

-You can work out your BTU requirement manually, but using an online radiator size calculator is much faster and more accurate.
-Here’s how the process works:
+You can work this out by hand, but using an online radiator size calculator is faster and less prone to a Monday-morning arithmetic error.
+Here's how the process works either way.

 1. Measure Your Room